nico-aero/Detox/docs/Guide.Migration.md

 _Put in simple words, Jest is optimized for running tests concurrently using multiple workers.
 This isn’t the case when writing/debugging tests on a local machine._

-In `12.7.0` We’ve worked out a configuration scheme that aims at solving these by streamlining all test-related outputs. **Please follow the updated [Jest installation guide](Guide.Jest.md), to set it up.**
+In `12.7.0` we’ve worked out a configuration scheme that aims at solving these by streamlining all test-related outputs. **Please follow the updated [Jest installation guide](Guide.Jest.md), to set it up.**

 ### Migrating from Detox 12.4.x to 12.5.0 (nonbreaking)

 Starting Detox `12.5.0`, we ship Android with precompiled sources under a  `.aar` file.
 The complete configuration process is thoroughly described in the [Android setup guide](Introduction.Android.md) - but it mostly fits **new** projects.
-For existing projects, migrating is strongly recommended; Here’s the diff:
+For existing projects, migrating is strongly recommended; here’s the diff:

 Root `settings.gradle` file: